 - 1. The Appropriations Committee meets on Monday, Tuesday, Wednesday, Thursday, and Friday of each week. - 2.
 The three-day committees meet on Monday, Tuesday, and Wednesday of each week. - 3.
 The two-day committees meet on Thursday and Friday of each week. - 4.
-Any committee that meets on Wednesday and which has a member who is also a member of the Constitutional Revision Committee may not take any substantive action during the time the Constitutional Revision Committee meets. - 5.
-The chairman of any committee, or a majority of that committee, may call meetings at times and on other days as deemed necessary. - 6.
-The Constitutional Revision Committee meets on Wednesday of each week at 3:00 p.m. in the Prairie Room or at the times and places called by the chairman. - 505.
+The chairman of any committee, or a majority of that committee, may call meetings at times and on other days as deemed necessary. - 505.
 Appropriations Committee meetings.
 In addition to the meetings authorized under House Rule 504, the Appropriations Committee may meet for not more than five calendar days during the period after the organizational session has adjourned and the regular session is convened, as called by the Majority Leader.
 The chairman shall cause notice of the time and place of the meetings to be posted. - 506.
 Notice of hearings.
 On Wednesday of each week, with respect to three-day committees, and on Thursday of each week, with respect to the Appropriations Committee and two-day committees, each chairman shall deliver to the Chief Clerk a notice of the time and place of the meetings of the chairman's committee for the following week, including a list of the bills and resolutions to be considered.
 This rule does not prevent a change in such schedule as to time, place, or bill or resolution, if circumstances may so require.
 The decision of the chairman in this regard is final.
 The Chief Clerk shall cause the schedule to be posted.